-LANG2011 : Spanish II 12 credits Final examination (60%) and Coursework (40%).
+LANG2011 : Spanish II 12 credits Assessment: Final examination (60%) and Coursework (40%).
 The examination consists of one written paper of 2-hour duration and a separate oral examination.
-Whole year Coursework includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed.
+Coursework includes (i) periodic assignments, Whole year (ii) progress tests; and (iii) other coursework as prescribed, such as long essays, translations, directed reading, etc.